electricant/ipol.gq/content/articles/netis_WF2419I_haking.md

 	$ screen -L /dev/ttyUSB0 38400

-when we start the router we get the following messages:
+When we start the router we get the following messages:

 	=============================